hoekit/hoekit.github.io/_posts/2014-12-07-Naming-Things.md

 title: Naming things
 ---

+### userid+timestamp as key for user requests

+The proper key for user requests is simply the user ID and timestamp.

+In a recent application, the original key chosen reflected some internal data such as dates, target accounts, etc because I wanted to prevent inadvertent repeat requests.

+This turned out to be clunky and inflexible - what if you want to change some of that data?
+Your key now needs to change.
+Oops.
+So, keep the two things separate - having a reasonable key and business logic.

 ### insert (not add)

 To insert means to place an object into some sort of container.
 So the typical